The Lab

 Every new partner also participates in all of the workshops we offer that are foundational to our way of organizing.
 That encompasses the 2-day CTA Intro (English workshops possible upon request) or the Masterclass for Feedback-Culture Architects.
 Depending on preference it can also encompass a 3-day Intro to Systemic Theory, 2-day Intro to Agile Work Practices or a 5-day group dynamics seminar (English groups available once per year).

 Last but not least, we know that sometimes all this self-organization, group dynamics and conflicts can push your red buttons.
-For that we also have a role, the“Red Buttons Coach”, which can support in sorting through inner turmoil.
 Figuring out what’s a current tension with someone here and now, and what's a biographical wound that I carry that has been triggered – which needs emotional healing, independent of the current trigger.

 Once you have untangled those different threads, and gotten some emotional relief, it’s much easier to then concretely define next steps for resolving the tension in the here and now, and deciding in which of the four organizational spaces it makes the most sense to start.